serras/poke-fun/guide/tech-intro.md

 }
 ```

 What happens when the button is pressed?
 Then the `onClick` lambda is executed, which eventually changes the value of `_count`.
 Compose detects this change and _recomposes_ the UI, that is, re-executes `Screen` and applies any update to the visible screen.
-The `@Composable` annotation is the magic that makes this link work.
+As discussed above, the `@Composable` annotation (alongside the Compose compiler) is the magic that makes this link work.

 Armed with this knowledge, you can read the [introduction](./intro.md) to Poké-Fun.